 After allowing a large increase in infrared emissions due to the crash, we discovered that the mass of gas is ten times smaller than before, the researchers said.
 Because Messier 106 is relatively close to Earth, we can study how this black hole is affecting its galaxy in great detail.

 This composite image shows the spiral galaxy Messier 106 similar to the Milky Way: X-rays from NASA’s Chandra X-ray Observatory are shown in blue, much larger radio data from NSA’s Karl Zansky, purple, optical shown by NASA Data.

+Also known as M106 or NGC 4258, the galaxy was discovered in 1781 by Pierre Meachin as assistant to Charles Messier.
 However, NASA astronomers said: “Messier 106 is famous because our galaxy has two additional spiral arms, which glow with X-rays, optical and radio.

 These strange weapons do not line up with the Milky Way plane, but Let’s go with that.
 These additional weapons are seen in the new composite image of Messier 106.
 Recent observations from NASA’s Spitzer space telescope show that shock waves are heating large amounts of gas, equivalent to about 10 million soles.
 Is it causing shock waves?

 We believe that the supermassive black hole in the center of Messier 106 is producing a powerful stream of high-energy particles, “the researchers said.
 These jets collide with the disk of the galaxy and produce shock waves.

 These shock waves, At their time, heat Gas, which is mainly composed of hydrogen molecules of up to thousands of degrees Lunar observation Messier 106 A huge bubble of hot gas under and under the plane Shows.